thephpleague/phpunit-coverage-listener/README.md

 ### namespace

 Option `namespace` string could be passed into the Listener, so that the generated coverage information use "relative" name instead literal file path.
-For example, if your source is `src/My/Package/Resource.php`, and you passing `My/Package` as namespace option, generated file name will be `My/Package/Resource.php`.
+For example, if your source is `src/My/Package/Resource.php`, and you passing `My\Package` as namespace option, generated file name within coverage payload data will be `My/Package/Resource.php`.

 ### repo_token